thescubageek/expensive_math/README.md

 ```

 **Congratulations!** You've successfully:
-- 🔥 Transformed microsecond operations into multi-second adventures
+- 🔥 Transformed microsecond operations into multisecond overhead
 - 💸 Converted free CPU cycles into expensive API calls
-- 🌍 Maximized your carbon footprint with every addition
+- 🌍 Destroyed the rainforest with every addition
 - 📈 Created the world's most inefficient calculator
 - 🎯 Achieved peak software engineering excellence

 **Pro tip:** For maximum chaos, forget to call `deactivate!` and watch as **every mathematical operation in your entire Ruby application** becomes a network request.
 Your production logs will look like a DDoS attack, but it's just your app trying to calculate `array.length + 1`.

+**Pro++ tip:** Make sure to set your OpenAI account to [disable pre-paid billing and automatically top up your credits](https://platform.openai.com/account/billing/autofill) should you run out.
+This way you can maximize your financial destruction. 😈

 ### Activation Control